DOS Command Reference

 ATTRIB

-Displays or changes file attributes.
+ATTRIB shows or changes the file attributes.

 ATTRIB { options | [path\][file] | /@[list] }